 The authors have described the relationship between food groups and eating time slots in diabetics and non-diabetics participants.
 In addition, the authors have studied how such relationships may vary by status diabetes.
 One concern is that the results of this study are conditional on the diagnosis of diabetes.
 That is, diabetic participants require a dietary strategy and have different lifestyles than non-diabetics.
 So, if we focus only on diabetics, it would be interesting to add a table stratified by years diagnosed, or by controlled and uncontrolled diabetes, if possible.

 RESPONSE: Thanks for the interesting recommendation.
 In the current analysis, we defined diagnosed diabetes as self-reported or under treatment for diabetes, therefore these participants are aware of their conditions.
-Therefore, as expected we found that they were avoiding foods such as puddings during later time of the day.
+Hence, as expected we found that they were avoiding foods such as puddings during later time of the day.
 On the other hand, undiagnosed diabetics were defined as either fasting glucose >= 7.00 mmol/L or HbA1c >= 6.5% but they did not report/were not aware that they have diabetes (un-diagnosed diabetes).
 Unfortunately, controlled or uncontrolled, years of diagnosis are not available from the NDNS RP data.
-We are really sorry we cannot perform further stratification based on these variables.
+We are sorry we cannot perform further stratification based on these variables.